-surrender his/her original wager.
+Surrender half of his/her Casino War Wager.

 5.3 A player’s Casino War Wager will:

-win if the first card dealt to the player has a higher rank than the first card dealt to the Dealer;
+win if the first card dealt to the player has a higher rank than the first card dealt to the Dealer; or

-lose if the first card dealt to the player has a lower rank than the first card dealt to the Dealer;
+lose if the first card dealt to the player has a lower rank than the first card dealt to the Dealer.

-win where the player has elected to Go to War and has been dealt a second card with a higher rank than the Dealer’s second card;

-lose where the player has elected to Go to War and has been dealt a second card with a lower rank than the Dealer’s second car.d.

 5.4 Where a player elects to Go to War, his/her Go to War Wager will:

 win if the second card dealt to him/her has a higher rank than the second card dealt to the Dealer;

-win if the second card dealt to him/her has the same rank as the second card dealt to the Dealer;
+win if the second card dealt to him/her has the same rank as the second card dealt to the Dealer; or

 lose if the second card dealt to him/her has a lower rank than the second card dealt to the Dealer.

+5.5 Further to rules 5.4 (a) to (c), in the event a player elects to Go to War and:

+(a) his/her Go to War Wager wins, his/her Casino War Wager will be deemed a Stand Off; or

+(b) his/her Go to War Wager loses, his/her Casino War Wager will lose.

 5.6 A Tie Wager will win if the first card dealt to the player and the first card dealt to the Dealer has the same rank.